dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 }
 ```

-### Fallback for compilation
+### `options.allow_fallback`

-When using batch compilation,
+When the boolean attribute `allow_fallback` is set to true (the default value),
-you can allow TESTed to fall back to the individual compilation if the batch compilation fails.
+TESTed automatically falls back to contextual compilation when batch compilation fails.
-This can be useful, for example, if a submission does not implement all required functions.
+This may be useful with submissions that do not implement all requirements of the exercise.
-By default, the `allow_fallback` field is true, meaning the fallback is enabled.

-Example (disabling the fallback):
+Here's an example that disables falling back to contextual compilation:

 ```json
 {